zeroregard/Ars-Zero/README.md

-# Ars Noita
+# Ars Zero

 A mod focused on staff-based spellcasting with temporal context for Ars Nouveau.

 ## Overview

-Ars Noita introduces a new staff-based spellcasting system that allows spells to be executed in different temporal phases:
+Ars Zero introduces a new staff-based spellcasting system that allows spells to be executed in different temporal phases:

 - **Begin Phase**: Executes once when the staff is pressed
 - **Tick Phase**: Executes every tick while the staff is held